nathanael-fijalkow/DeepSynth/README.md

 ### DSL

-For the dreamcoder dataset,, we have defined the DSL in ``DSL/deepcoder.py``.
+For the dreamcoder dataset, we have defined the DSL in ``DSL/deepcoder.py``.
 It contains two important objects: ``primitive_types`` and ``semantics``.
 The former is a dictionary mapping the primitives of the DSL to their types while the latter maps the primitives to their semantics, that is a value or function to be used when evaluating the primitive.
 Primitives can be constant such as 0, 1, 2... in the ``list.py`` DSL.